ukari/emacs/README.md

 - JavaScript, JSX

 ## others
+- git
 - monokai theme

 ## Linux Service(emacs run as daemon)
 - get the file in `./emacs@.service`

 ### benefits
-- it allows you switch input method in emacsclient -c mode
+- it allows you switch input method in emacsclient -c mode when use fcitx

 ### usage
 1. put this file to /etc/systemd/system/emacs@.service